What is a limited liability partnership (LLP)?

 Professional firms are not the only businesses who can use the limited liability partnership structure.
 Many other businesses, including a lot of family firms, are set up as LLPs and the model is also often used as a tax-efficient investment vehicle.

 The main restriction on the formation of LLPs is that they can only be used for businesses that intend to make a profit.
 That means it’s not possible to establish a limited liability partnership for non-profit, philanthropic or charitable purposes.
-Such bodies will need to continue to utilise other forms, such as unincorporated associations, companies limited by guarantee or the Charitable Incorporated Organisation (CIO).
+Such bodies will need to continue to use other forms, such as unincorporated associations, companies limited by guarantee or the Charitable Incorporated Organisation (CIO).

-• Is a legal entity separate from its members,
+• Is a legal entity separate from its members

 • Is created via incorporation at Companies House and must nominate a registered office address at which official documents can be served upon the LLP